 Sloomoo Institute

-Be prepared to get a little messy at this sensory playground, all centered around the wonders of slime.
+Be prepared to get a little messy at this sensory playground centered around the wonders of slime.
 Travel through an immersive ASMR tunnel or stroll across a colorful slime lake.
-The fantastical experience includes a custom eight-ounce jar of slime from the DIY bar.
+The fantastical experience includes a place to shop for slime kits, sensory toys, and slime supplies.
 With an enhanced ticket, kids (and moms) can don a poncho and goggles and get “slimed.”
-General tickets are $48, and the experience hours vary.
+General tickets are $35 and up.

 475 Broadway, New York, NY 10013